-The Astra approach has at its core the principle of developing trainees as reflective professionals who have strong practical classroom skills and excellent subject knowledge.
-Trainees learn how to use current theory to inform their classroom practice and attention is paid to ensuring that trainees have a detailed understanding of primary education, as well as outstanding skills in learning to plan and teach lessons which are creative and engaging.
+Our Professional Studies programme focuses on the development of professional knowledge, values and practices of teachers and their importance both in the classroom and wider school context.
+Astra’s principle is to develop trainees to be reflective, have strong practical classroom skills and excellent subject knowledge.
+Trainees learn how to use theory to inform classroom practice while gaining detailed understanding of education and outstanding skills in learning to plan and teach lessons which are creative and engaging.

-For primary trainees, subject and / or phase-specific studies will enable you to develop your understanding of the teaching of your chosen age range.
-This includes consideration of aspects such as the nature of the subject / phase in the context of the whole primary school experience, the use and application of the National Curriculum, what is taught, how it is taught, how it is assessed, providing for young people with different backgrounds and abilities and using ICT effectively to facilitate learning.
+For primary trainees, subject studies will enable you to develop your understanding of the teaching of the Primary age range.
+This includes consideration of aspects such as: the nature of the subjects in the context of the whole primary school experience; the use and application of the National Curriculum; what is taught; how it is taught; how it is assessed; providing for young people with different backgrounds and abilities; and using ICT effectively to facilitate learning.